Suggestive Selling: How to Train Your Employees in Add-On Sales

 Option #1: Guide customers to an additional product that makes the initial purchase better

 This is the ideal scenario.
-You’ve helped the customer see so much value in the add-on product that making the upsell is a piece of cake.
+You’ve helped the customer see so much value in the add-on product that making the upsell is easy.

 Speaking of cake, I like to use this analogy in my add-on sales process: